Guam country brief

 In 2007, the ANZ Bank purchased Guam's fourth largest bank, the Citizens Security Bank.
 Other Australian companies including Smithbridge (construction), Pipe Networks (telecommunications) and several niche food and beverage exporters are operating in Guam.

 The Australia-US Free Trade Agreement (AUSFTA) does not apply to Guam because it is outside the US Customs territory.
 Contracts with the US Department of Defence may, however, be covered by AUSFTA.
-Australian merchandise exports to Guam totalled $15.5 million in 2011-12, consisting mainly of liquefied propane and butane and preserved meat.
-Imports totalled $271,000 in 2011-12, consisting mainly of civil engineering equipment and parts, and computers.
+Australian merchandise exports to Guam totalled $15.3 million in 2012, consisting mainly of liquefied propane and butane and preserved meat.
+Imports totalled $238,000 in 2012, consisting mainly of civil engineering equipment and parts, and mens clothing.

 Australians travelling to Guam are advised to consult the Smartraveller travel advice.